diamondpkg/diamond/README.md

 ## What data we collect
 Let's be upfront, we collect data.
 You will soon be able to limit the data we collect.
 All data is anonymous and linked together through a randomly generated UUID.
+This data is **not** shared with anyone outside of the diamond team.

 - OS type
 - OS name